ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Gareth Balshaw
     jobtitle: Managing Director
     bio: >-
-      Gareth has extensive experience and knowledge in electrical cable assembly and control panel manufacture after learning from his father Graham from a very young age.
-Gareth joined the family owned company in 2002 straight from school and 15 years later was overjoyed to step into his fathers shoes becoming Managing Director. \
+      Gareth joined the business as a production operator in 2002 aged 18.
+Since his early years working on the production lines, he has taken on senior roles and responsibilities in purchasing and sales.
+During his time as Sales Director, Gareth understands the importance of building strong customer relationships and he drives those values throughout the organisation.
+In 2019 Gareth was appointed Managing Director and since then the company has seen a 20% growth in sales. \

-      Gareth is a keen cyclist and and also has a black belt in Jujutsu.
+      Gareth is a keen cyclist and also has a black belt in Jujutsu.
     image: /img/team2-2-.png
     interests:
       - cycling